jellyfishsolutions/lynx-admin-ui/README.md

 In addition to the usual `Datagrid` parameter (third argument), the `query` function has also the current `req` Request (as first argument), and also the current `entity` (as second argument).
 As depicted in the example, it is possible to use the the `entity` to correctly filter the useful data.

-If the `selfType` of the current object is available as a `AdminUI` entity, the returned data will be automatically cleaned as defined by their annotation (only annotated and visible fields will be available).
+If the `selfType` of the current object is available as an `AdminUI` entity, after the execution of the `query` function, the returned data will be automatically cleaned as defined by their annotation (only annotated visible fields will be available in the grid or table view).

 ### `uiSettings` parameter